Worth Street station: Station layout

 Like other local stations, Worth Street has four tracks and two abandoned side platforms.
 The two local tracks, which formerly served the station, are used by the 6 train at all times, <6> trains during weekdays in the peak direction, and the 4 train during late nights.
 The two express tracks are used by the 4 and 5 trains during daytime hours.
-The platforms were originally 200 ft long, as at other local stations on the original IRT.
+The platforms were originally 200 ft long, like at other local stations on the original IRT.
 The southbound platform later became 520 ft long.
 The platforms were curved significantly.
 The curves made it impossible for all doors on trains to open at the station, when it was in use, and many accidents occurred at the large gaps between trains and the platforms.
 Wide fare control areas were located at the southern end of the platforms.

 As with other stations built as part of the original IRT, the station was constructed using a cut-and-cover method.
-The tunnel is covered by a "U"-shaped trough that contains utility pipes and wires.
+The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
 The bottom of this trough contains a foundation of concrete no less than 4 in thick.
 Each former platform consists of 3 in concrete slabs, beneath which are drainage basins.
 The former platforms contain glazed tile columns spaced every 15 ft.
 Alternating platform columns had tiles reading "WORTH".
 Additional columns between the tracks, spaced every 5 ft, support the jack-arched concrete station roofs.
 Alternating columns between the local and express tracks had black on white signs reading "Worth."
 There is a 1 in gap between the trough wall and the platform walls, which are made of 4 in-thick brick covered over by a tiled finish.

 The decorative scheme consisted of blue/green tile tablets, buff tile bands, a green terracotta cornice, and buff terracotta plaques.
 The mosaic tiles at all original IRT stations were manufactured by the American Encaustic Tile Company, which subcontracted the installations at each station.
 The decorative work was performed by tile contractor Manhattan Glass Tile Company and terracotta contractor Atlantic Terra Cotta Company.
 The station walls had shields with the white letter "W".
 The station's walls and columns have been heavily covered with graffiti.

 The station lies beneath the sidewalk on the west side of Foley Square.
 When the Federal Plaza Building was in the planning stages, it was found that, because of the existence of the station, the building could not extend out to Foley Square.
 As a result, that structure is set far back from the street, well beyond the station.
 The building's plaza and fountain lie directly above the station.